tomhendra/courses/14-fem-beginner/2-getting-started-with-javascript-v2/README.md

   console.log(this.teacher, question);
 };

-// When we use the new keyword will invoke the Workshop function,
+// When we use the new keyword it will invoke the Workshop function,
-// and the object that gets created will be linked to Workshop.prototype var deepJS = new Workshop('Kyle');
+// and the object that gets created will be linked to Workshop.prototype var deepJS = new Workshop("Kyle");
-var reactJS = new Workshop('Suzy');
+var reactJS = new Workshop("Suzy");

 /* It's important to understand that the deepJS object does NOT have an ask method.
  * Instead it is prototype linked to Workshop.prototype, and when we call deepJS.ask()